ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

 ## Method and Medium
 Shorthand will be used to build the story.
 I would like to use compelling images behind the charts and words.
 I will also use Canva to build Infographics.
 Some of the datapoints lend well to an infographic because the points may not be entirely related or in a quantity to show on a normal chart.
+Infogram will be used for some infographics where a chart did not make sense.
 Tableau or Flourish will be used to build the charts.